Bojagi: As food coverings

-Jogak bo are closely associated with food coverings.
+Jogakbo are closely associated with food coverings.
 The mid-19th century to early 20th century examples that have survived until the present day often have a small loop of ribbon attached in the centre of the square, to aid in lifting the cover away from food.
 Table-sized bojagi often have straps attached to the corners, so they can be fastened to the table, to secure items in place, when the table is moved.

 Different bojagi were used for covering different foods and at different seasons.
 While lightweight cloths helped air to circulate during summer, to keep food warm in winter bojagi could be padded and lined as well.
 To prevent the bojagi from being dirtied from food, the underside is often lined with oiled paper.

 For carrying items

 Bojagi were used for transporting items, as well as covering, or keeping things together in storage.
 One such example is a 'knapsack' arrangement, where the cloth is wrapped and tied so that items can be securely transported upon ones' back.